phetsims/phet-info/doc/vegas-description-quickstart-guide.md

 default label strings and may include accessible names, accessible help text, and accessible context responses.
 The buttons do not include any visual styling or other behavior.

+For example, see GameInfoButton, GameTimerToggleButton, TryAgainButton.

+See vegas/js/buttons/ for all available buttons.

 ### 6) Focus Management

 Games require extra work for focus management.
-You need to make sure that focus is placed somewhere reasonable when the screen changes or UI components disappear.
+You will need to make sure that focus appears somewhere logical when screens change or UI components disappear.
+Some vegas components will help, but often you will need to manage focus in game logic.

 - Use `show()` and `hide()` methods on the vegas screen Nodes.
 The vegas screen Nodes handle focus management for you.
-  The `LevelSelectionScreenNode` will place focus on the most recently pressed level selection button.
-The `GameScreenNode` will put focus on its top most "Challenge" heading.
-These methods may also trigger designed context responses that should happen after the new screen becomes visible.
+  - The `LevelSelectionScreenNode` will place focus on the most recently pressed level selection button.
+  - The `GameScreenNode` will put focus on its top most "Challenge" heading.
+  - These methods may also include default responses that should happen after the new screen becomes visible.
+- On the `RewardScreenNode`, focus management depends on the reward content you are showing.
+  - If using LevelCompletedNode, use `LevelCompletedNode`'s `show()` and `hide()` methods to manage focus.
+  - If using RewardDialog, use `RewardDialog`'s `show()` and `hide()` methods to manage focus.

+#### Focus Management for common game buttons
+The following only applies if the button is hidden as soon as it is pressed.
-- When the CheckButton is pressed, focus should usually move to the TryAgainButton or the NextButton depending on the challenge results.
+- When the CheckButton is pressed, focus should usually move to the TryAgainButton, NextButton, or ShowAnswerButton, depending on the challenge results.
 - When the ShowAnswerButton is pressed, focus should usually move to the NextButton.
 - When the GameInfoButton is pressed, focus should move into the GameInfoDialog.
 This should happen automatically.

 ### Section on Responses when buttons are pressed
+Use the `show()` and `hide()` methods on vegas screens and dialogs to get default context responses.

+There will often be game-specific responses that need to be implemented with game logic.
+For example, when "Check Answer" is pressed, the design team may provide you with content to guide the user.

+There are default responses in vegas strings for these cases.
+Use these if you can.
+For example, see `VegasFluent.checkButton.accessibleContextResponseIncorrect` or `VegasFluent.checkButton.accessibleContextResponseCorrectPoints`
 For example, when the "Check Answer" is pressed, there will be a designed response for different game cases.

-### Section on using hide/show on various vegas dialogs and screens to get built-in behavior.

-### Specific options like
+### Vegas options for accessibility
+In this section, we list the options available in vegas components that are useful for accessibility.
+See the API documentation for each option for information.

+#### LevelSelectionScreenNode
+- accessibleIncludeOptionsDescription

+#### ChallengeScreenNode
+When these should be used, they will be specified by name in the design document.
+- accessibleChallengePrompt
+- accessibleAnswerSummary

+#### InfiniteStatusBar
+- accessibleMessageStringProperty

+#### LevelSelectionButton
+When this should be used, it will be specified by name in the design document.
-accessibleBriefLevelName
+- accessibleBriefLevelName

+#### RewardDialog
+- focusAfterDismissal

 ### Reference examples
 Point to build-an-atom and possibly number-pairs.